-124116.5. (a) (1) Every CCS-approved general acute care hospital with licensed perinatal services in this state shall offer all parents of a newborn, upon birth admission, a hearing screening test for the identification of hearing loss, using protocols approved by the department or its designee.
-The department shall begin phasing in implementation of a comprehensive hearing screening program by CCS-approved general acute care hospitals with licensed perinatal services on or after July 1, 1999, and a 100 percent participation shall be achieved by December 31, 2002.

-(2) In order to meet the department's certification criteria, a hospital shall be responsible for developing a screening program that provides competent hearing screening, utilizes appropriate staff and equipment for administering the testing, completes the testing prior to the newborn's discharge from a newborn nursery unit, refers infants with abnormal screening results, maintains and reports data as required by the department, and provides physician and family-parent education.

-(b) A hearing screening test provided for pursuant to subdivision (a) shall be performed by a licensed physician, licensed registered nurse, licensed audiologist, or an appropriately trained individual who is supervised in the performance of the test by a licensed health care professional.
+- (a) (1) Every general acute care hospital with licensed perinatal services in this state shall administer to every newborn, upon birth admission, a hearing screening test for the identification of hearing loss, using protocols approved by the department or its designee. - (2) In order to meet the department's certification criteria, a general acute care hospital shall be responsible for developing a screening program that provides competent hearing screening, utilizes appropriate staff and equipment for administering the testing, completes the testing prior to the newborn's discharge from a newborn nursery unit, refers infants with abnormal screening results, maintains and reports data as required by the department, and provides physician and family-parent education. - (b) A hearing screening test provided for pursuant to subdivision (a) shall be performed by a licensed physician, licensed registered nurse, licensed audiologist, or an appropriately trained individual who is supervised in the performance of the test by a licensed health care professional. - (c) Every general acute care hospital that has not been approved by the California Children Services (CCS) program and that has licensed perinatal services that provides care in less than 100 births annually shall, if it does not directly provide a hearing screening test, enter into an agreement with an outpatient infant hearing screening provider certified by the department to provide hearing screening tests. - (d) This section shall not apply to any newborn whose parent or guardian objects to the test on the grounds that the test is in violation of his or her beliefs.

-124117.
 The department or its designee shall approve hospitals for participation as newborn hearing screening providers.
 These facilities shall then receive payment from the department for the newborn hearing screening services provided to newborns and infants eligible for the Medi-Cal or CCS programs in accordance with this article.

-124118.
-The department or its designee shall provide every CCS-approved acute care hospital that has licensed perinatal services or a CCS-approved neonatal intensive care unit (NICU), or both, as specified in Section 123975, written information on the current and most effective means available to screen the hearing of newborns and infants, and shall provide technical assistance and consultation to these hospitals in developing a system of screening each newborn and infant receiving care at the facility.
+The department or its designee shall provide every general acute care hospital that has licensed perinatal services, or neonatal intensive care unit (NICU), as specified in Section 123975, written information on the current and most effective means available to screen the hearing of newborns and infants, and shall provide technical assistance and consultation to these hospitals in developing a system of screening each newborn and infant receiving care at the facility.
 The information shall also include the mechanism for referral of newborns and infants with abnormal test results.

-124118.5. (a) The department shall establish a system of early hearing detection and intervention centers that shall provide technical assistance and consultation to hospitals in the startup and ongoing implementation of a facility screening program and followup system.

-(b) The early hearing detection and intervention centers shall be chosen by the department according to standards and criteria developed by the California Children's Services Program (CCS).
-Each center shall be responsible for a separate geographic catchment area as determined by the program.

-(c) Each center shall be required to develop a system that shall provide outreach and education to hospitals in its catchment area, approve hospitals on behalf of the department for participation as newborn hearing screening providers, maintain a data base of all newborns and infants screened in the catchment area, ensure appropriate follow up for newborns and infants with an abnormal screen including diagnostic evaluation and referral to intervention service programs if the newborn or infant is found to have a hearing loss, and provide coordination with the CCS and local early intervention programs as defined in

-Title 14 (commencing with Section 95000) of the Government Code.
+- (a) The department shall establish a system of early hearing detection and intervention centers that shall provide technical assistance and consultation to hospitals in the startup and ongoing implementation of a facility hearing screening program and followup system. - (b) The early hearing detection and intervention centers shall be chosen by the department according to standards and criteria developed by the California Children's Services (CCS) Program.
+Each center shall be responsible for a separate geographic catchment area as determined by the program. - (c) Each center shall be required to develop a system that shall provide outreach and education to hospitals in its catchment area, approve hospitals on behalf of the department for participation as newborn hearing screening providers, maintain a data base of all newborns and infants screened in the catchment area, ensure appropriate follow up for newborns and infants with an abnormal hearing screen including diagnostic evaluation and referral to intervention service programs if the newborn or infant is found to have a hearing loss, and provide coordination with the CCS and local early intervention programs as defined in Title 14 (commencing with Section 95000) of the Government Code.